Kernel Methods for the Approximation of Nonlinear Systems: Introduction

 \section{Introduction}

-Model reduction of controlled dynamical systems has been a long standing, and as yet, unsettled challenge in control theory.
-The benefits are clear: a low dimensional approximation of a high dimensional system can be manipulated with a simpler controller, and can be simulated at lower computational cost.
-A complex, high dimensional system may even be replaced by a simpler model all together leading to significant cost savings, as in circuit design, while the ``important variables'' of a system might shed light on underlying physical or biological processes.
-Reduction of linear dynamical systems has been treated with some success to date.
-As we describe in more detail below, model reduction in the linear case proceeds by reducing the dimension of the system with an eye towards preserving its essential input-output behavior, a notion directly related to ``balancing'' observability and controllability of the system.
-The nonlinear picture, however, is considerably more involved.
+Data-based modelling of nonlinear dynamical systems has been addressed by many authors.
+For example, several methods have been developed in Time Series Analysis (\cite{kantz} for example) and System Identification (\cite{ljung}, \cite{box} for example).
+Coifman et al. discuss data-based modelling of a stochastic Langevin system \cite{Mauro08}.
+Archambeau et al. \cite{archambeau} proposed methods to approximate SDEs from data.
+Smale and Zhou use kernel methods to approximate a hyperbolic dynamical system \cite{hyperbolic}.

-In this paper we propose a scheme for balanced model-order reduction of general, nonlinear control systems.
+In this paper we propose a scheme for the approximation of nonlinear systems using balanced model-order reduction.
 A key, and to our knowledge, novel point of departure from the literature on nonlinear model reduction is that our approach marries approximation and dimensionality reduction methods known to the machine learning and statistics communities with existing ideas in linear and nonlinear control.
-In particular, we apply a method similar to kernel PCA as well as function learning in Reproducing Kernel Hilbert Spaces (RKHS) to the problem of balanced model reduction.
-Working in RKHS provides a convenient, general functional-analytical framework for theoretical understanding as well as a ready source of existing results and error estimates.
+In particular, we apply a method similar to kernel PCA (Principal Component Analysis) as well as function approximation in Reproducing Kernel Hilbert Spaces (RKHSes) to the problem of balanced model reduction.
+Working in RKHSes provides a convenient, general functional-analytical framework for theoretical understanding as well as a ready source of existing results and error estimates.
 The approach presented here is also strongly empirical, in that observability and controllability, and in some cases the dynamics of the nonlinear system are estimated from simulated or measured trajectories.

-This emphasis on the empirical makes our approach broadly applicable, as the method can be applied without having to tailor anything to the particular form of the dynamics.
+The approach we propose begins by viewing the controllability and observability energies for nonlinear systems as Gramians in a high (or possibly infinite) dimensional RKHS.
+These Gramians are approximated empirically and then simultaneously diagonalized in order to identify directions which, in the RKHS, are both the most observable and the most controllable.